-How LLCs are Taxed
+How LLCs Are Taxed

-- A single-member LLC is considered a disregarded entity and is taxed as a sole proprietorship, filing Schedule C for the individual's personal tax return.
+- A single-member LLC is considered a disregarded entity and is taxed as a sole proprietorship, filing Schedule C to for the individual's personal tax return.

 - A multiple-member LLC is taxed as a partnership.
 The partnership files an information return on Form 1065, with Schedule K-1's for each member/partner.

 LLC member taxes are based on their share of the income of the business for the year.
 No matter how much or how little LLC members take out of the business for personal use, they are taxed on the full amount of the annual net income of that business.

 In addition to paying income taxes based on their business income, LLC owners are normally considered to be self-employed, and they must pay self-employment tax (for Social Security and Medicare) on their income from the LLC.